Business Connectivity Services: Take Advantage of External Data Columns in Existing BrightWork Lists

 We have had many inquiries about how you could use external data or external content types in SharePoint with Business Connectivity Services (BCS).
 Here is an example of the potential gain of using external data through BCS and how you can use it with BrightWork.

-BCS is a SharePoint service which allows you to connect to pieces of data like SQL content databases.
+BCS is a SharePoint service that allows you to connect to pieces of data like SQL content databases.
 Once connected to these data sources you can then create SharePoint lists from this data.

 In this blog, we will attempt to explain a use for SharePoint BCS inside BrightWork with a real-world example.
 The example is a software system used by all employees for time tracking, which is external to SharePoint.
 For the purposes of this example, we will simply say this system records effort in hours in one column and this is recorded against a project code column in the other.